 Have you ever wondered how new medicines are discovered?
 Or what all these news reports about the Flint Michigan water crisis are about AP/IB Chemistry is designed not only to prepare you for college chemistry, but also to make you a more informed and educated global citizen.
 Chemistry is the foundation for physical, environment, and biological systems.
 Students will develop practical lab skills and techniques and increase their mastery of Math to engage with an experiment based, inquiry approach, including labs and practical activities.
-An integrated project involving the other experimental Sciences of physics and biology and a 10-hour in class independent investigation will be part of the learning process as well.
 Topics for study include Stoichiometric relationships, atomic structure, periodicity, chemical bonding and structure, energetics/thermochemistry, chemical kinetics, equilibrium, acids and bases, redox processes, organic chemistry, medicinal chemistry, measurement, data processing, and instrumentation.

-AP/IB Chemistry requires a variety of internal and external assessments throughout the year, including the Group 4 collaborative project.
-Emphasis is on interdisciplinary cooperation and the scientific processes.

-Students will be required to take the AP and IB exams at the end of the year.
+All students will be required to take the AP Chemistry Exam in May.
+IB Diploma Candidates either currently or previously enrolled in AP Chemistry will have the option to take an IB extension class and sit for the IB Chemistry SL Exam in May (see Dr. Titone or Mr.

-The IB or AP assessment may earn a student college credit dependent upon their score and the policy of the college or university.

-AP/IB PHYSICS HL

-Prerequisite: Algebra 2 and having passed Chemistry Regents
+Menchel for more information).
+The IB Chemistry SL option requires a variety of internal and external assessments throughout the year, including the Group 4 collaborative project.
+The IB or AP assessment may earn a student college credit depending upon their score and the policy of the college or university.
+AP/IB PHYSICS HL YEAR 1 Credit 1 Prerequisite: Algebra 2 and having passed Chemistry Regents

 In year one of this course physics will be explored through theory and experimentation.
 Through problem solving and inquiry activities, students will see how the mathematics of physics relates to real life situations.
 Students will build a strong foundation in mechanics including kinematics, dynamics, statics, momentum, rotational motion, and energy.
 The first year will also introduce students to topics in electricity, waves, and modern physics.
 During lab investigations, students will learn to use technology to achieve higher levels of accuracy and precision in data collection and analysis.
 IB Physics requires a variety of internal and external assessments required throughout the two years.
 Students will be required to take the AP Physics 1 exam at the end of the year.
 This course will continue into year two, when students will take the IB exam.

-The AP assessment may earn a student college credit dependent upon their score and the policy of the college or university.

-IB PHYSICS HL

-Prerequisite: AP/IB Physics HL Year 1
+The AP assessment may earn a student college credit depending upon their score and the policy of the college or university.
+IB PHYSICS HL YEAR 2 Credit 1 Prerequisite: AP/IB Physics HL Year 1